ABOUT ProMX

 ProMX is designed as a tiered system featuring four racing classes:

-• MXW – The dedicated women’s class of the championship, MXW is the breeding ground of talented and successful female motocross riders, where those with outstanding talent are provided with opportunities to compete overseas.
-Like MX3, the permitted power units in this class are 122cc to 150cc two-stroke and 250cc four-stroke machines.
+- MXW – The dedicated women’s class of the championship, MXW is the breeding ground of talented and successful female motocross riders, where those with outstanding talent are provided with opportunities to compete overseas.
+Like MX3, the permitted power units in this class are 122cc to 150cc two-stroke and 250cc four-stroke motorcycles.

 PAST CHAMPIONS